O-X-L/risk-db/reporting/Graylog.md

 You can find an example on how to split HAProxy logs into different fields here: [gist.github.com](https://gist.github.com/superstes/a2f6c5d855857e1f10dcb51255fe08c6#haproxy-split) (*via Pipeline Rules*)

+Hint: You can use [Lookup Tables](https://graylog.org/post/how-to-use-graylog-lookup-tables/) to query if an IP-Address is in your custom safe-ip-list and flag it for further filtering. (*exclude them from being reported*)

 ## API Service

 As Graylog has no option to add advanced filters for the data sent by the notifications, we will have to add a minimal service to do so.